SaveBears.org local bear and wildlife support

 ![]() Bears Live Here...for centuries...

 10,000 years ago humans moved in and co-existed with the Bears, not hunting them or building homes where they lived.
 200 years ago, colonists moved in and began pushing wildlife out Now Bears (and other wildlife) who are still here struggle to survive and co-exist with us.
 How to Help Bears (and stay safe) 1.
 Drive slow, bears spontaneously cross streets and highway without warning 2.
 Lock up trash so bears forage their native food that is in abundance in the basin 3.
-Give em space: If you see a bear give them the right-of-way and space 4.
-Do not hunt, trap, harass or feed bears anywhere 6.
+Give em space: If you see a bear give them the right-of-way.
 If you see bears fishing in the creek or foraging in the forest or meadow... back away, give them space, (do not move in for a photo).
-Recognize we have a People Problem not a Bear problem You can help STOP THE BEAR HUNT As of Nov 2022, 16 bears were shot by hunters in the NV Bear Hunt.
-So what makes sports hunting still a relevant sport?
-What if we were to hunt for our humanity instead?
-Or deepen our connection to the nature?
-Work to peacefully co-exist with 'indicator species' of a healthy forest.
-Yes, killing bears compromises our survival too.
-Native Tahoe Black Bears have lived in the Sierra Nevada mountain range and Tahoe watershed for millions of years.
+Recognize we have a People Problem not a Bear problem Native Tahoe Black Bears have lived in the Sierra Nevada mountain range and Tahoe watershed for millions of years.
 The indigenous Washoe people did not hunt these Bears, nor build homes in areas where they had dens, so Tahoe bears were not afraid of people - but this has changed with development and population growth.
 Modern culture has moved into Tahoe's wildlife native habitat; marsh, meadows, forest and up against creeks (wildlife navigational corridors).
 Many of our 16M+ annual visitors are surprised to see a bear; move thru their yard, cross the highway, fish in a creek or swim in the Lake.
 Even some new residents are not aware Tahoe is home to numerous species, who now require protection as human development redefines their habitat.
 Human actions have put Tahoe wildlife, especially Bears, under constant threat of being killed, wounded, sick (from eating human garbage) or permanently traumatized.
 As more wildlife habitat is consumed with development and recreation, wildlife have to work harder to survive.
 The best way to show you care to protect them is with mindful respect and consideration.
-For more insight CONTACT US HERE |
+For more insight CONTACT US HERE ![]() Tahoe Bears being killed cropssing the highway increases

 By Sept 2023, 70 Tahoe bears have been killed crossing the highway.
 There are less than 5 Bear Crossing signs over the 72 miles that circle the lake.
 Many travelers are not even aware bears even live here, and wildlife is most active at dusk when it is hardest to see them, although they can cross anytime.
 New solar powered technology with flashing signals, alert drivers when any wildlife, or domestic life is about the cross a highway.
 Eurekalert is one of many new companies perfecting wildlife alert highway signs that reduce wildlife and human trauma and fatalities.
-We are seeking support to install 30 of these life-saving signs at critical wildlife crossings throughout the Tahoe watershed.
-Let us know if you would like to help in this effort: 1. research assessment on locations 2.
-Political support 3.
-Fund raising Contact: David Colley at: [email protected] 775 287-2192 Wildlife alert signs work! |
+If you would like to help, or secure a custom wildlife sign for your property contact: David [email protected] 775 287-2192 Wildlife alert signs work! |